JCMexplains/writing-for-success-2023/textbook.md

 will be able to tinker with text and commit only those final changes you want to keep.

-### Discovering the Basic Elements of a First Draft
+### Discovering The Basic Elements Of A First Draft

 If you have been using the information in this chapter step by step to help you develop an assignment, you already have both a formal topic